 Fletcher Williams III is a sculptor and painter whose works utilize discarded wood, automotive paint, plant fibers, synthetic fibers, and metal.
 For Williams, these materials provide a language useful for illustrating transformations in social and cultural landscapes.
 He often includes Southern Hip-Hop motifs and African symbolism and artistic practices to create works reflective of human transformation, preservation, and deconstruction in the American South.
 Upon returning to Charleston, S.C. in 2013, he began using his practice to speak against social injustices afflicting the local African American community.

-In an email interview with this North Charleston based artist, we ask questions about his style, his influences, and what emotions he hopes to evoke from people that view his work.
+In an email interview with this North Charleston-based artist, we ask questions about his style, his influences, and what emotions he hopes to evoke from people that view his work.
 He’ll also give us some insights on why he took pictures of rundown homes for his takeover of the Charleston Sticks Together Instagram account.

 F: For Charleston, it seems that I’m bucking the system.
-For the rest of the arts community that that exists beyond this city, I am working within the tradition of visual art.
+For the rest of the arts community that exists beyond this city, I am working within the tradition of visual art.
 I’m not interested in creating one form of art.
 The one thing I can do well is be a visual artist.
 My language evolves and my materials change.
 Art is about experimentation and exploration.
 You don’t find much of either at play in Charleston.

 The city of North Charleston doesn’t get nearly the same amount of credit for the work within the arts community as their southern sister city, however, North Charleston seems to be developing a reputation for being a more contemporary art type of place than others in the state.
 You recently worked with the North Charleston Cultural Arts Department on your latest exhibition, do you find to be the case or am I off with my assumption?

 F: I’d say North Charleston has made more progress with public art.
 But I haven’t seen a presentation of art by either city more exciting than the 1991 Spoleto Festival exhibition titled Places with a Past.
-David Hammons African American Flag is the one of the only pieces that remains from that festival.
+David Hammons African American Flag is one of the only pieces that remain from that festival.
 If Charleston continued to accommodate and welcome artists and art of that caliber, Charleston would be home to a major art fair.
 But of course, that festival displayed work too fearless and bold for this genteel city.
 I regret that I was only four years old at the time.

 In a place like Charleston, your work is seen as a breath of fresh air as it is decidedly against the status quo.
 Why do you feel the need to do the type of art you do and what do you hope to accomplish by doing so?